jl-wynen/h5shell/README.md

 - Python3 (tested with version 3.6.1)
 - [h5py](http://www.h5py.org/)
 ### Optional
 - Python packages `termios` and `tty` for advanced input and output.
-They are usually preinstalled if you system supports them.
+They are usually preinstalled if your system supports them.
-- [psutil](https://pypi.python.org/pypi/psutil), only needed to allow suspending the shell if the above packages are used.
+- [psutil](https://pypi.python.org/pypi/psutil); only needed to allow suspending the shell if the above packages are used.

 ## Usage
 Currently, there is no install script.
 Just run `python h5sh.py FILE` to launch the shell.
 A proper way to install it will be added in the future.